selvanelumina/elumina-html5/README.md

 # elumina-html5
-Drag and Drop using html 5 directives
+Angular machine test - Drag and Drop using html 5 directives